Looking for a job?

 Federal Work-Study Awards (FWS)

-Students with a FWS award are granted self-help awards based on their financial need.
-These awards are federally subsidized, and students may work on Barnard's campus, Columbia's campus or at a variety of off-campus not-for-profit agencies and institutions.
-Students may participate in the America Reads/America Counts Challenge at Barnard, tutoring pre-k to elementary school children in reading or math, to earn their FWS Award.
+Students with a FWS award are granted awards based on their financial need.
+These awards are federally subsidized, and students may work on Barnard's campus, Columbia's campus, or at a variety of community service jobs.

 Barnard College Job Awards (BCJ)